Andrei Konchalovsky

-Early life and education
+Early life and ancestry

-Konchalovsky was born Andrei Sergeyevich Mikhalkov in Moscow, Russian Soviet Federative Socialist Republic, to an aristocratic family of Mikhalkovs, with centuries-old artistic and aristocratic heritage tracing their roots to the Grand Duchy of Lithuania (in 2009 he testified that a great-grandfather resided in Lithuania).
-His father was writer Sergey Mikhalkov, and his mother was poet Natalia Konchalovskaya.
-His brother is filmmaker Nikita Mikhalkov.
-He is frequently referred to as Andron, but as he stated several times, Andron was just a diminutive used by his grandfather and never was his official name; he prefers the name Andrei.
+Konchalovsky was born Andrei Sergeyevich Mikhalkov on 20 August 1937 in Moscow, Russia, then part of the Soviet Union.
+The Mikhalkov family has centuries-old artistic and aristocratic heritage tracing their roots to the Grand Duchy of Lithuania; in 2009, Konchalovsky testified that a great-grandfather resided in Lithuania.
+His mother was poet Natalia Konchalovskaya, and his father was writer Sergey Mikhalkov.
+Konchalovsky's brother is filmmaker Nikita Mikhalkov.
+Konchalovsky is frequently referred to as Andron, but as he stated several times, Andron was just a diminutive used by his grandfather and never was his official name; he prefers the name Andrei.

-He studied for ten years at the Moscow Conservatory, preparing for a pianist's career.
-In 1960, however, he met Andrei Tarkovsky and co-scripted his movie Andrei Rublev (1966).